odea-project/qAlgorithms/report/report.md

 and the low count, no specific corrective measures for this property seem sensible.
 It is likely that the majority will be removed if condition 2) is addressed either way.

+A manual control of the affected bins showed that most of them had the majority of their points at the edges of the bin.
+One bin showed a very even distribution of points in mz.
+While there is a subjective bias to such a judgement, all bins with a DQS less than 0.5 do not show the behaviour that would be expected of good bins.

 **7) Correctly Separated Point Within Critical Distance**